+Figure 6.6.4.7-1: An example of fixed uplink allocation uplink data transfer

 6.6.4.7.5 Contention Resolution

 Contention resolution is an important part of RLC/MAC protocol operation, especially because one channel allocation can be used to transfer a number of LLC frames.
 Contention resolution does not apply to the packet request procedures while in dedicated mode for an MS supporting DTM.